Apply to the B.S. in Urban Technology (First-Year)

 Early Decision is appropriate for students who are committed to attending U-M if they are admitted.
 The applicant, a parent or guardian, and the high school counselor must sign the Early Decision Agreement, indicating the student’s commitment to attend U-M if offered admission.
 If the student is admitted to U-M through Early Decision, they must immediately withdraw applications to all other colleges and universities.

-Students who participate in Early Decision could receive these possible outcomes: admit, deny, or postpone to Regular Decision.
+Students who participate in Early Decision could receive these possible outcomes: admit, deny, or postpone decision.
 Students postponed to Early Action will no longer have a binding commitment if admitted.

 Regular Decision (RD)